 Meet the Staff: Nicole Molina

-Associate Director, Director of Diversity Recruitment and Outreach
+Senior Associate Director, Director of Diversity Recruitment and Outreach

-Nicole brings nine years of enrollment experience to Barnard.
+Nicole brings twelve years of enrollment experience to Barnard.
 Originally from the Bronx, Nicole attended Vanderbilt University as a Posse Scholar where she majored in Women and Gender Studies.
 She also started her admissions career at Vanderbilt and most recently she served as Senior Assistant Director at University of Southern California.
 She additionally served as Site Chair and Director for the WACAC Share Learn and Connect program - a one day professional development program for high school counselors from public schools and CBO programs.
-She also received her ME in Organizational Leadership and Communication from Belmont University in TN in 2015.
+She also received her M.Ed in Organizational Leadership and Communication from Belmont University in TN in 2015.

 Nicole uses she/her/hers pronouns.

-International: The Caribbean, Central America, and Mexico
+International: Caribbean, Central America, and Mexico

-Domestic: California (Los Angeles (including the City of Los Angeles), Long Beach, Santa Barbara, and San Fernando Valley), Guam, Hawaii, New York (Bronx), Puerto Rico, Texas (excluding Dallas and Fort Worth), and US Virgin Islands
+Domestic: California (Los Angeles (including the City of Los Angeles), Long Beach, Santa Barbara, and San Fernando Valley), Guam, New York (Bronx), Puerto Rico, Texas (excluding Dallas and Fort Worth), and US Virgin Islands